What Nobody Else Can Copy

 Take this blog, for instance.
 As you might already know, I am one of James Brausch’s Magic Email students.
 He has succeeded in an area I would like to succeed in.
 That’s why I chose him to mentor me.

 You’ll notice some aspects of this blog are similar to James’s blog.
 But I’ve put my own spin on what he has done.
-I did not use the same Wordpress theme.
+I did not use the same WordPress theme.
 I spent some time investigating and found a theme I liked that I have not seen anybody else use.
 This is different from what other people have done.
 Have you noticed how many of James’s students use the Very Plain Text theme?
 A lot of them do.

 Here’s the problem: Anything that becomes ubiquitous will eventually become ordinary and lose its impact.